loophole/website/docs/overview.md

 ## Download

-Loophole comes as a Command-line (CLI) tool and is cross-platform (Linux, Windows, macOS).
+Loophole is now available in GUI and Command-line (CLI) interface for Linux, Windows & macOS.
 To get the suitable binary for your machine go to [download](/download).

 ## Supported Functionalities